-- Sec.
-4. Definition of Terms.
-The following terms used in this Act shall have the meanings stated below: - (a) Approving Body refers to an entity authorized to approve PPP projects in accordance with Section 7 of this Act; - (b) Construction refers to new construction, rehabilitation, improvement, expansion, alteration, and related works and activities including the necessary supply and installation of equipment, materials, labor and services, and related items; - (c) Contractor refers to any entity allowed under Philippine laws, which may or may not be the Private Proponent, and which shall undertake the actual construction or supply of equipment or services for PPP Projects; - (d) Contingent Liability refers to an obligation that may or may not arise from events specified in a PPP contract, the occurrence, timing, and amount of which is uncertain.
+Sec.
+4. Definition of Terms. - As used in this Act:

+- (a) Approving Body refers to an entity authorized to approve PPP Projects, in accordance with Section 7 of this Act; - (b) Construction refers to new construction, rehabilitation, improvement, expansion, alteration, and related works and activities including the necessary supply and installation of equipment, materials, labor and services, and related items; - (c) Contractor refers to any entity allowed under Philippine laws, which may or may not be the Private Proponent, and which shall undertake the actual construction or supply of equipment or services for PPP Projects; - (d) Contingent Liability refers to an obligation that may or may not arise from events specified in a PPP contract, the occurrence, timing, and amount of which is uncertain.
 These events include regulatory risks, force majeure, breach of government warranties, and material adverse government action, among others;

-1 (e) Facility Operator - refers to an entity with legal personality authorized 2 under existing laws, which may or may not be the Private Proponent, 3 that shall be responsible for operating and maintaining a facility, including, but not limited to, the collection of tolls, fees, rentals or 4 5 charges from facility users; (f) Government Undertakings - refers to any form of contribution and 6 7 support, which the government may extend to a Private Proponent for 8 the implementation of PPP Projects, as defined under this Act.
-The 9 procedures on proposing and granting of Government Undertakings shall be prescribed in the IRR of this Act; 10 11 (g) Greenfield Project - refers to a project which entails the creation of an entirely new facility or service, which does not depend on the 12 13 improvement of an existing facility; 14 (h) Green Financing - refers to investments that create environmental 15 benefits in support of green growth, low-carbon, and sustainable 16 development; 17 (i) Guarantee on Demand - refers to an agreement whereby the 18 Implementing Agency guarantees to assume market risks in a PPP 19 Project; 20 (j) Guarantee on Loan Repayment - refers to an agreement whereby the 21 Implementing Agency guarantees to assume responsibility for the 22 repayment of debt directly incurred by the Private Proponent in 23 implementing the project in case of a loan default; 24 (k) Guarantee on Private Sector Return - refers to an agreement whereby 25 the Implementing Agency guarantees to provide a pre-identified rate of return on the investment of the Private Proponent; 26 27 (I) Implementing Agency - refers to a department, bureau, office, 28 instrumentality, commission, authority of the national government, 29 state universities and colleges (SUCs), local government units (LGUs), 30 or government owned-or-controlled corporation (GOCC) as defined in corporate powers (GICP), government corporate entities (GCE), government financial institutions (GFIs), which is authorized to undertake PPP Projects;
+1 (e) Facility Operator refers to an entity with legal personality authorized under 2 existing laws, which may or may not be the Private Proponent, that shall be 3 responsible for operating and maintaining a facility, including, but not limited 4 to, the collection of tolls, fees, rentals or charges from facility users;

+- (f) Government Undertakings refers to any form of contribution and support, which the government may extend to a Private Proponent for the implementation of PPP Projects, as defined under this Act.
+The procedures on proposing and granting of Government Undertakings shall be prescribed in the IRR of this Act; - (g) Greenfield Project refers to a project which entails the creation of an entirely new facility or service, which does not depend on the improvement of an existing facility; - (h) Green Financing refers to investments that create environmental benefits in support of green growth, low-carbon, and sustainable development; - (i) Guarantee on Demand refers to an agreement whereby the Implementing Agency guarantees to assume market risks in a PPP Project; - (j) Guarantee on Loan Repayment refers to an agreement whereby the Implementing Agency guarantees to assume responsibility for the repayment of debt directly incurred by the Private Proponent in implementing the project in case of a loan default; - (k) Guarantee on Private Sector Return refers to an agreement whereby the Implementing Agency guarantees to provide a pre-identified rate of return on the investment of th€ Private Proponent; - (I) Implementing Agency refers to a department, bureau, office, instrumentality, commission, authority of the national government, state universities and colleges (SUCs), local government units (LGUs), or government owned-or-controlled corporation (GOCC) as defined in Republic Act No. 10149, including government instrumentalities with corporate powers (GICP), government corporate entities (GCE), government financial institutions (GFIs), which is authorized to undertake PPP Projects; - (m) Joint Venture (JV) refers to a contractual arrangement whereby both the Implementing Agency and the Private Proponent contribute to pool resources comprising of capital, services, or assets (including equipment, land or intellectual property) to jointly undertake a specific investment activity.
+The investment activity shall be for the purpose of accomplishing a specific goal with the end view of facilitating private sector initiative in a particular industry or sector, and eventually transfer the activity to either the private sector under competitive market conditions or to the government.
+The JV involves a community or pooling of interests in the performance of the investment activity, and each party shall have the right to direct and govern the policies in connection therewith with the intention to share both profits, and risks and losses subject to agreement by the parties.
+A JV may be undertaken through a contract or by creating a JV entity;